danielvijge/youtube-dl-extract-info-lambda/README.md

 * Run *./deploy.sh* to deploy the function to AWS

 ## Configuration
 * You can add options to the deploy script to configure the name and region.
-Supported variables are *service*, *region*, *state*, and *version*.
+Supported variables are *region* and *stage*.
 Any serverless command line option can also be passed.

 Your API is now deployed.
 The stage screen will display the API address.
 You can invoke your API with: